Mount Moriah Cemetery (Philadelphia): Description

 The cemetery originally occupied 54 acres but grew to approximately 200 acres, with some estimates as high as 380 acres, making it the largest cemetery in Pennsylvania.
 Philadelphia and Yeadon share almost equal shares of the cemetery with Cobbs Creek separating the two sides.
 After the construction of Cobbs Creek Parkway, the cemetery is slightly less than 160 acres.

 A Norman Castellated brownstone gatehouse designed by Stephen Decatur Button was built at the entrance on Islington Lane, today known as Kingsessing Avenue.
 A single gated arch was topped with an imposing statue of Father Time.
-The statue was purchased, removed from the gate and placed atop the grave of John H. Jones, the former president of the Mount Moriah Cemetery Company.
+The statue was purchased, removed from the gate and placed atop the grave of John H. Jones.

 The cemetery contains two separate military burial plots dating back to the U.S. Civil War that are maintained by the Department of Veterans Affairs.
 The Naval Plot on the Yeadon side of the cemetery contains 2,400 graves of sailors who were treated at the Grays Ferry Avenue Naval Hospital.
 A smaller plot of 406 graves known as the Soldier's Rest is on the Philadelphia side of the cemetery.
-Mount Moriah contains veterans of the Revolutionary War through the Vietnam War and 22 Medal of Honor awardees which may be the highest number of any private cemetery.
+Mount Moriah contains veterans of the Revolutionary War through the Vietnam War and 25 Medal of Honor awardees which may be the highest number of any private cemetery.
 There is one British Commonwealth war grave of a soldier of the Royal Scots from World War I.

-One section of the cemetery, known as the Circle of St. John or Masons Circle, contains the Schnider monument, a 35-foot high corinthian column topped by the Masonic square and compasses dedicated to William B. Schnider, the Grand Tyler of Pennsylvania's Central Grand Lodge.
+One section of the cemetery, known as the Circle of St. John or Masons Circle, contains the Schnider monument, a 35-foot high Corinthian column topped by the Masonic square and compasses dedicated to William B. Schnider, the Grand Tyler of Pennsylvania's Central Grand Lodge.

 The size of the cemetery made it ideal for churches and fraternal organizations that wanted to purchase large plots for their members.
 The Free and Accepted Masons, Odd Fellows, Knights of Pythias, Elks, Actors' Order of Friendship and Order of United American Mechanics all purchased large lots in the cemetery.
-Local private institutions such as the Presbyterian Home for Widows and Single Women and the Seaman's Church Institute were also purchasers of large lots.
+Local private institutions, including the Presbyterian Home for Widows and Single Women and the Seaman's Church Institute also purchased large lots.